A few weeks ago, flu shots couldn't be found in the Tampa Bay area. And when they were available, people quickly lined up to get them.

 "With this warm weather, they're too busy sitting out in the sunshine," he said.
 But Florida's flu season runs through March.

-At the Pinellas County Health Department, where officials began offering flu shots last week, providers have seen "a good steady demand" of people looking for shots.
+At the Pinellas County Health Department, where officials began offering flu shots last week, providers have seen "a good steady demand" for shots.
 The department is offering them to people in the federal high-risk groups at offices in St. Petersburg, Pinellas Park and Clearwater.